Sunbury-on-Thames: Sunbury Common

 Clock tower at Sunbury Cross, erected in 1897 to commemorate Queen Victoria's Diamond Jubilee.

-The northern section is Sunbury Common, patches of which remain, commanded by its four tower blocks and two hotels, overall with a mixed-use urban composition; it also houses major employers including offices of Siemens, European Asbestos Solutions, Chubb and BP.
+The northern section is Sunbury Common, patches of which remain, commanded by its four tower blocks and two hotels, overall with a mixed-use urban composition; it also houses major employers, including offices of Siemens, European Asbestos Solutions, Chubb and BP.
 The M3, with its inaugural junction at Sunbury Cross, sections off Lower Sunbury.
 Sunbury Common has a long, curved shopping parade that includes Marks & Spencer, Halfords, Farmfoods supermarket, Costa and Boots as well as beauty and nail salons.
-Also in this area, set off the main road is a Tesco Extra.
+Also in this area, set off the main road, is a Tesco Extra.

-North and east of the area is part of the green belt: a small farm and larger natural brookland habitat with most of this area being in the adjoining London Borough of Hounslow and before the early 19th century part of distant Hanworth Park, historically part of Hounslow Heath.
+North and east of the area is part of the green belt: a small farm and larger natural brookland habitat.
+Most of this area is in the adjoining London Borough of Hounslow, and was before the early 19th century part of distant Hanworth Park, historically part of Hounslow Heath.
 Its wild flower meadows, brooks and human-made troughs with wetland plants and insects form the Kempton Park Reservoirs SSSI.
 The operational Kempton Reservoirs and roads passing into Hampton form the rest of the town's eastern border, a buffer further south.

 Sunbury Cross Centre in 2009.
 The former Chubb offices have since been converted to flats.

-Sunbury here has five or six high rise tower blocks: 3 residential including the newly converted chubb building; and two hotels.
-Similarly it has industrial/business parks clustered generally in the acute angles between the M3/A316 (Country Way) and the A308 (Staines Road West).
+Sunbury here has five or six high-rise tower blocks: three residential (including the newly converted Chubb building) and two hotels.
+Similarly, it has industrial/business parks clustered generally in the acute angles between the M3/A316 (Country Way) and the A308 (Staines Road West).
 BP's Engineering and Research Centre in the north replaced Meadhurst House and gardens occupied by the Cadbury family and has evolved into BP's international centre for business and technology across a number of landscaped units.
 A number of other major companies have premises.

-Marking the western border of the Upper Halliford/Charlton parts of Sunbury ecclesiastical and historic parish, however no longer by the town, is the Queen Mary Reservoir which was constructed 1914–25 and is home to a sailing club regularly used by schools and youth organisations to teach water sports.
+Marking the western border of the Upper Halliford/Charlton parts of Sunbury ecclesiastical and historic parish – though no longer by the town – is the Queen Mary Reservoir, which was constructed from 1914 to 1925 and is home to a sailing club regularly used by schools and youth organisations to teach water sports.